burger

 Invite a user to use an existing email address

-This guide explains how to allow a user (friend, colleague, client, family member, etc.) to easily and securely use an email address that you have created within an Infomaniak Mail Service as an administrator of the concerned Organization.
+This guide explains how to allow a user (friend, colleague, client, family member, etc.) to easily and securely use an email address that you have created within an Infomaniak Mail Service as an administrator of the relevant Organization.

 Preamble